Skip to main content

 Security audit

-Run this before and after configuration changes:
+Run this before and after any configuration change, and after exposing a network surface:

-openclaw security audit # check common footguns
+openclaw security audit # common footguns

 openclaw security audit --fix # auto-fix safe issues

-openclaw security audit --json # machine-readable output
+openclaw security audit --json # machine-readable

 Hardened baseline